Merge Sort Algorithm FI

 Merge Sort Algorithm

-1. What is Merge Sort Algorithm?
+1. What is the Merge Sort Algorithm?

-Merge Sort is a divide-and-conquer algorithm.
+Merge Sort Algorithm is a divide-and-conquer algorithm.
 It divides the input array into two subarrays, calls itself for the two sub-arrays, and then merges the two sorted arrays.

 Merge Sort is a stable sort.
 It is not an in-place sorting technique.